Interop-community/Project-Herophilus-Assets/index.md

 define [specific design principles](docs/Design/DesignPrinciples.md) to ensure a very [scalable, extensible and reusable architecture](docs/Design/Architecture.md) with a focus on enabling specific [capabilities](docs/Design/Capabilities.md).
-The intent of this organization is two fold: help drive data driven open source capabilities into healthcare while demonstrating how healthcare can leverage open source to solve industry problems!!!
+The intent of this organization is two fold: help drive data driven open source capabilities into healthcare while demonstrating how healthcare can leverage open source to solve industry problems.
 Why the name?
 Herophilus or spelled Herophilos, Herophilus was a Greek physician who is often credited with being the founder of Anatomy.
-Assets currently available provide tools for configuration, testing, data integration, synthetic data, and more - all developed and available to any organization.
-Project Herophilus has made these assets available to anyone using fully open source software and all under Apache 2 licensing.
+Since anatomy is the foundation for medicine and our focus is around enabling healthcare we felt this was a very good name.

 Project Herophilus intent is to help with various areas related to data challenges consistently seen across all areas of healthcare for decades.
 We created a [fictious organization](docs/General/FictitiousOrg.md) for consistency.
 The overall project is intended to deal with [integration standards support](docs/Design/IntegrationStandardsSupported.md) and non industry standard data challenges.
-At Project Herophilus we [leverage industry leading open source technologies](docs/Technical/Technologies.md)
+At Project Herophilus we [leverage industry leading open source technologies](docs/Technical/Technologies.md) to bring the most widely adopted and used capabilities to bear.
+Assets currently available provide tools for configuration, testing, data integration, synthetic data, and more - all developed and available to any organization.
+Project Herophilus has made these assets available to anyone using fully open source software and all under Apache 2 licensing.

 - Intelligent DaaS (Data as a Service): Simplify and enable easier and more consistent access to data.
 It is intended to be a comprehensive set of <b> design patterns / reference architectures / accelerators </b> to help anyone and supports hundreds